Bianca de la Garza

-Bianca de la Garza is an American journalist, television personality, and founder of BDG Beauty.
+Bianca de la Garza (born 1974/1975) is an American journalist, television personality, and founder of BDG Beauty.
 She has worked for WCVB, ABC, and Fox, among other television outlets.

-She currently hosts Newsline on Newsmax.
+She currently hosts Bianca Across the Nation on Newsmax.

 Education

-De la Garza is an alumna of Emerson College.
+De la Garza was raised on the South Shore of Massachusetts.
+Her father was an immigrant from Mexico and her mother was an international stewardess who piqued Bianca's interest in the world.
+She is a 1997 alumna of Emerson College.

 Early career

 She began her television career in 1997 working for WTEN.
 In 2001, she became a news anchor at WFXT-TV.
 She created and is the host of the syndicated show Bianca.

 WTEN

 In 1997, days after graduating from Emerson College, de la Garza was working full-time on-air at WTEN, the ABC affiliate in Albany, New York.
 She was hired by WTEN news director Don Decker.
 De la Garza covered politics during Governor George Pataki's administration including Senate Majority leader Joe Bruno and former Speaker of the State Assembly Sheldon Silver, interviewing then-candidates Hillary Clinton and Chuck Schumer.
-De la Garza provided on-site coverage of the effects of an F3 tornado in Mechanicsville, New York, New York on May 31, 1998.
+De la Garza provided on-site coverage of the effects of an F3 tornado in Mechanicville, New York on May 31, 1998.